nalithephavong/health_fitness_tracker/README.md

 # About The Project
 WellyBelly Health is a web application built with Next and Express used to track health and wellness metrics.
 - Direct integration via REST to the USDA Food Database (FoodData Central)
-- Installation of a third-party database is not required.
-Data is stored in a local object on the Express server.
+- Data is stored in a PostgreSQL database
-- Simple interface design: column sorting, intuitive buttons, and paging.
+- Simple interface design: column sorting, intuitive buttons, and paging

 For more information on how to build the Express backend, check out my blog post: [Everywhen Software Blog](https://www.everywhensoftware.com/blog/2023-09-01-Simple-Express/)